KDCinfo/expired-to-be/README.md

   - [Chrome Browser Extension](https://chrome.google.com/webstore/detail/expired-to-be/kamjiblbgmiobifooelpmlkojmadmcan) - Available for free on the Chrome Web Store.

+As of Sep 2021, 'Expired To Be' is also available as a free mobile app titled 'Xpired To Be' in both app stores.

+  > **Note**: The 'Xpired To Be' mobile app is a part of the KD-reCall collection of free 'simple reminder apps'.
+As a part of that collection, an account is required (also free), and is shared among all the mobile apps in the collection.
+Due to the Chrome extension operating solely in the browser and not requiring a login, **the mobile app and Chrome extension are not linked, and do not share data**.

+  > Additionally, due to the "file" structure in mobile devices, there is currently no support for importing or exporting lists.
+For mobile, your lists are stored on your account, and is available across mobile devices.

+  - [Google Play Store](https://play.google.com/store/apps/details?id=com.kdcinfo.kdrecall_x2b) - Available for Android devices.
+  - [Apple App Store](https://apps.apple.com/us/app/kd-recall-xpired-to-be/id1585280787) - Available for iPhones and iPads.

 ## Overview

 Be reminded of little one-offs you don't think about too often; like butter, medicine, or the cleaning supplies under your sink.